uklee/axel-for-windows/README.md

 [**Axel**](https://github.com/axel-download-accelerator/axel) is a lightweight CLI download accelerator.
 While its more powerful alternative, [**aria2**](https://github.com/aria2/aria2), offers a wider range of features, Axel is significantly easier to use when the goal is *just download acceleration*.
 However, Axel is originally written using POSIX APIs, which makes it incompatible with Windows.
 This repository provides a version of Axel that works on Windows.

 Porting POSIX-based code to Windows typically involves removing all POSIX dependencies (e.g., `arpa/inet.h`) and rewriting them using Windows-native APIs.
 However, since Axel relies heavily on POSIX for its functionality, this would essentially require a complete rewrite.
-Instead, we use **MSYS2** to allow minimal code modifications while enabling Axel to run on Windows.
+Instead, we use MSYS2 to allow minimal code modifications while enabling Axel to run on Windows.

+---

+## Using Pre-built Release

+You may simply use pre-built releases provided in this repository.
+However, you should still follow [this](#Using-Axel-on-Native-Windows-(Outside-MSYS)) to use this on native Windows environment with SSL verification support.

 ---